code-for-canada/covid19-employee-screening-tool/README.md

 ## Authentication and Authorization

 This application was designed to use a connection to an LDAP server for authentication and authorization.
-This is currently disabled but can enabled and configured in `/grails-app/conf/application.yml`.
+This is currently disabled but can be enabled and configured in `/grails-app/conf/application.yml`.

 When the application is run without LDAP, two user accounts are automatically created.